The Card Grid Problem: Why 3 Identical Cards Kill Your Conversion

 </div>

 </div>Every card is visually identical.
 Same rounded-lg, same shadow-md, same p-6.
-The only things that change are the icon, the heading, and the text.
-This is not design.
-This is a template with three slots.
-It is one of the 90+ AI design patterns we have cataloged and one of the clearest tells of AI-generated output.
+Only the icon, the heading, and the body text change.
+That is not a design.
+It is a template with three slots, and it shows up in our list of 90+ AI design patterns to avoid as one of the clearest tells of generated output, right next to the Tailwind blue-to-purple gradient.

 Why Identical Cards Hurt Conversion